bingwu2017/darmanis_group_utils/monocle/monoRunThrough.md

 **This is an example workbook for running Monocle for trajectory inference from single-cell RNA-seq data**

-*I ran this on some lung neuroendocrine cells, hence the NE names associated with everything*

 *A more detailed description of all of the steps demonstrated here can be found at:* <http://cole-trapnell-lab.github.io/monocle-release/docs/>

 ### Loading Data